ahackel/name-generator/README.md

 Just click *"New Name"*.
 By default it generates just random names.
 Alternatively enter a name into *"Template Name"*.
 Then the generator will create variations of this name.

+If you like one of the generated names but want to create more variations of it just click it and it becomes the new template name.

 ## Favorites

 Click the star in front of a name to make it a favorite.
 Favorite names stay in the list when you reload the page.